 Can I become a pastor with the training I receive from CLC?

 We believe that the CLC curriculum gives the student the opportunity to identify and develop their gifts and calling and provides them the tools to be able to function in it.
 Their enhanced knowledge of the Word, their understanding of the function and role of a pastor and the leadership training they receive gives them the tools to be effective in pastoral ministry.
 However, we can not guarantee that a student will be placed in such a role.

 Do you offer online courses?

 Not at this time.

 Are there any extra curricular activity requirements?

 It is a core objective that the CLC student demonstrates the heart of a servant both in attitude and practice.
-Students enrolled in the Two Year program are required to participate in serving in their local church, para-church ministry or on the CLC Student Support Team.
-Each quarter the student’s service will be evaluated by their ministry leader in the following categories: promptness, attitude, faithfulness, preparation, flexibility, cooperation, initiative, and attendance.
-Students may also be required to serve at specified Cottonwood conferences during the school year.
+Students enrolled in the Leadership Development Practicum (LDP) Courses are required to participate in serving in their local church.
+Students may also be required to serve at specified Cottonwood events during the school year.